20 of the Best Weather Activities for Preschool Kids

 Measure the snow.
 Add some measuring strips to a sensory table filled with a snow-like material so that kids can measure the depth of the snow.

-Snow Sensory Table – A winter-themed sensory table is my favorite.
-You can make snow with fake snow, torn paper, baking soda, etc.
+Snow Sensory Table – A winter-themed sensory bin or table is my favorite, and kids always have a great time playing with it.
+You can make snow with fake snow, torn paper, cotton balls, white pom poms, baking soda, etc.

 Dramatic Play Activities

-Weather Station – Your kids will have a blast when you set up a weather station dramatic play area.
-This is the perfect way to introduce science in a playful way!
+Weather Station – Your kids will have a blast when you set up a weather station dramatic play center.
+This is a great way to introduce science in a playful way!

-Your little meteorologist will enjoy predicting the weather and delivering a weather forecast to their followers.
+Your little meteorologist will enjoy predicting different types of weather and delivering a weather forecast to their followers.

 Weather Theme Art and Craft Projects

 Printable Craft Activities – You will find some cute weather-related crafts in these printable fine motor activities.
-This beautiful rainbow is a perfect spring craft for your kids.
+This beautiful rainbow is a perfect spring craft for your kids that can help your kids learn all the colors of the rainbow.
+Plus, the activities were designed to help your kids build fine motor skills.

-Paint with the Wind – Kids can observe how air can move things as they create blow paintings with straws.
+Paint with the Wind – Here’s a great process art activity that is so much fun.
+Kids can observe how air can move things as they create blow paintings with straws.

 Paint with Rain – Using spray bottles is an excellent hand strengthening activity.
 This spray bottle painting technique can be adapted to be used as a weather art activity.

-Staple some bleeding tissue paper to the top of a piece of white paper.
+Staple some bleeding tissue paper to the top of white piece of paper.
 Use a spray bottle to spray rain on the tissue paper to see what happens.

 Rain Cloud Inkblots – This rain cloud inkblot activity by Teach Beside Me is a great process art activity to do with your kids after reading Little Cloud by Eric Carle.